cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### Caveat emptor: How accurate is this method?

+In other words: Is the quoted cost equal to the actual cost I will pay at the end of the month?

-Short answer: Pretty accurate; but this solution is still under development.
+Short answer: Yes, this is pretty accurate; but the solution is still under development.
 In the table below we compare some results that show we are in the ballpark.
-However until DLT fixes up their reporting rate we notice some pathologies and report the burn from two days ago to avoid them.
+As noted until DLT can fix their reporting rate some pathologies may come in; and we report the cost from two days ago, not yesterday.

 In this table the 'Account' column is the daily spend our software generates for an AWS account provided through DLT.